badoo/codeisok/readme.md

 ### Internals

 Default authorisation is just config-based.
-See AUTH_USER constant in .include/Config.class.php.
-Jira types of authorisation can be enabled/disabled there.
+You can use 'user' user and 'password' password.
+To change it look for \GitPHP_Config::AUTH_METHOD and \GitPHP_Config::CONFIG_AUTH_USER fields in .config/gitphp.conf.php file.

 Service is using [smarty](http://www.smarty.net) as template engine.
 So templates_c directory should be writable for web-service user.